vpayno/microbit-workspace/README.md

 ## RunMe Playbook

-This and other readme files in this repo are RunMe Plabooks.
+This and other readme files in this repo are RunMe Playbooks.

-Use this playbook step/task to update the [RunMe](https://runme.dev) cli.
+Use this playbook step/task to update the [RunMe](https://runme.dev) CLI.

-If you don't have runme installed, you'll need to copy/paste the command. :)
+If you don't have RunMe installed, you'll need to copy/paste the command. :)

 ```bash { background=false category=runme closeTerminalOnSuccess=true excludeFromRunAll=true interactive=true interpreter=bash name=setup-install-runme promptEnv=true terminalRows=10 }
 go install github.com/stateful/runme/v3@v3